jemadduxVault/chattyBook/README.md

 # Todos
 - [x] Add React
-  -
+- [ ] Text box to receive question
+- [x] Front-end that displays answer
 - [ ] Script to format PDF manuscript as local data file with embeddings
-- [ ] Text box to receive question
 - [ ] Back-end that fetches most relevant embeddings using local data file
 - [ ] Back-end that caches answers, otherwise hits OpenAI for answer
-- [ ] Front-end that displays answer